Cadillac CT4: CT4-V Blackwing

-The CT4-V Blackwing is a higher performance version of the CT4-V that serves as a replacement to the ATS-V. It is powered by a 3.6-liter twin-turbocharged V6 engine, producing 472 hp and 445 lbft of torque.
+The CT4-V Blackwing is a high-performance version of the CT4-V that serves as a replacement to the ATS-V. It is powered by a 3.6-liter twin-turbocharged V6 engine, producing 472 hp and 445 lbft of torque.
 It comes standard with a 6-speed Tremec manual transmission and is also available with an optional 10-speed automatic.
 Cadillac claims a 0–60 mph time of 3.9 seconds with the automatic and 4.2 with the manual gearbox, a top speed of 189 mph, and a 1/4 mile time of 12.14 at 117 mph.
 The CT4-V Blackwing went on sale in early 2021 with a limited number of pre-orders.
-Upon release, it was announced by Cadillac that the CT4-V Blackwing, alongside the larger CT5-V Blackwing, would be the last gasoline powered V models that Cadillac would produce.
+Upon release, it was announced by Cadillac that the CT4-V Blackwing, alongside the larger CT5-V Blackwing, would be the last gasoline-powered V models that Cadillac would produce.

+Awards

+The CT4-V Blackwing was named in Car and Driver's 10 Best List in 2022–2026.